 Leadenhall in the City isn't exactly short of a skyscraper, or five, and now one is planned that will sit right next to the famous Victorian market building.

 Even more than us living through the second Elizabethan age, the Georgians were obsessed with Gin, so where better for a Gin tasting than a Georgian house?

 Look to the skies, for the red, white and blue of the Red Arrows will be gracing the skies of east London on Saturday (21st July 2018).

 After an absence of a few years, this September offers a chance to ride in the delightful little 1938 era tube train.

 This is a piece of art outside the Museum of London that shows a horse surrounded by two discs, unsurprisingly, called Union - Horse with Two Discs.

 Just around the corner from St Paul's can be found one of the City's older churches, and one that's unusually named after a French Saint.

 The Science Museum has added a little playful twist to their image archive with a random image generator.

 One of the periodic reports from TfL has been released with details of ongoing network upgrades across the networks it controls over the past few months.
-If you’ve ever wondered what goes on when the lines are closed at weekends, this will inform you.

 Sign up for my Weekly Guide to offbeat events in London